-The Steam Link is a fantastic piece of kit, beaming all the joys of your gaming PC to a screen of your choice.
-I picked it up on a whim in a sale not too long ago and have found it to do just the job I wanted after connecting it to my living room TV.
+The Steam Link is a fantastic piece of kit, streaming all the joys of your gaming PC to a screen of your choice.
+I picked it up on a whim in a sale not too long ago and was surprised at how well it worked through a home plug adapter.

-But beyond streaming your entire Steam library, the Steam Link can also be used as a general desktop streaming device, so you can use it to stream Netflix, do some web browsing, or play non-Steam games from within Steam Link’s “Big Picture” interface.
-The following tutorial will show you how to do that.
+Beyond streaming your entire Steam library, the Steam Link can also be used as a general desktop streaming device, so you can use it to stream Netflix, do some Web browsing, or play non-Steam games from within Steam Link’s “Big Picture” interface.
+You can even play emulated old-school games directly through your Steam Link.
+The following tutorial will show you how.

 Even though Valve hasn’t made much fuss about how easy it is to exit Steam Big Picture to your Windows desktop (presumably because they want to keep you gaming and spending in their little ecosystem), it’s actually very simple.

-Once you’ve connected your Steam Link with your PC and are in Big Picture mode (NOT the Steam Link interface, which is what you see before connecting to your PC), click the power icon at the top right, then “Minimize Big Picture.”
+Once you’ve connected your Steam Link with your PC and are in Big Picture mode, click the power icon at the top-right, then “Minimize Big Picture.”

 That’s it!
 You should now be on your Windows desktop and able to control it using a mouse, keyboard or Steam Controller.
 If you have any trouble with the graphics at this point (green or black screen, etc.), try updating your GPU drivers.